Dalian notes on rational Pontryagin classes

 \subsection{The case of unrestricted cardinalities}

 Let $K$ be a smooth compact manifold with boundary and let $g\co K\to K$ be a homeomorphism.
 The homeomorphism induces a functor of configuration categories,

+Can we recover the \emph{homotopy} automorphism of the pair $(K,\partial K)$ determined by $g$ from the above functor of configuration categories?

+The question can be sharpened in more than one way.
+Let $K_-:= K\smin \partial K$.
+The boundary of $K$ can be recovered from $K_-$ in a homotopical sense as the space $\partial^h K_-$ of proper maps from a half-open interval $[0,1)$ to $K_-$\,.
+Indeed the pair $(K,\partial K)$ can be recovered from $K_-$ in a homotopical sense as the map

+given by evaluation at $0\in [0,1)$. --- Therefore we reconsider; let $g\co K_-\to K_-$ be a homeomorphism.
+The homeomorphism induces a functor of configuration categories,

-Can we recover the \emph{homotopy automorphism} of the pair $(K,\partial K)$ determined by $g$ from the above functor of configuration categories?
-(This problem has a fairly trivial solution when $\partial K$ is empty, because then $\config(K;1)$ is essentially just a space and as such it is $K$.
-But the cases where $\partial K\ne \emptyset$ appear to be much harder.)
-To be more demanding, we look for an arrow making the following diagram commutative (up to specified homotopies):
+Can we recover the \emph{homotopy} automorphism of the map~\eqref{eqn-hbdry} determined by $g$ from the above functor of configuration categories?
+(A map of spaces can be viewed as a functor from $\{0,1\}$ to spaces, where $\{0,1\}$ has the usual ordering.)
+To formulate an even more precise question, we introduce $\haut(\partial^h K_-\to K_-)$, the space of homotopy automorphisms of~\eqref{eqn-hbdry}.
+Let $\haut_{\fin}(\config(K\smin\partial K))$ be the union of the weakly invertible path components of $\rmap_{\fin}(\config(K\smin\partial K))$.
+We look for an arrow making the following diagram commutative (up to specified homotopies):